FIN392/Raspberry/README.md

 ## ⚠️ Disclaimer

-This is just another Raspberry Pi repository, but I'm always happy to hear from you!
+This is just another repository, but I'm always happy to hear from you!
 Don't be shy, send me your comments, critiques, questions, feature requests, or... well, even subpoenas

 ## ⚖️ License